-Canvas and MYSJSU Messaging
+Canvas and Email

 You are responsible for checking your email and the Canvas course page regularly.
-All readings, copies of major assignments, handouts, and important announcements will be posted on Canvas.
+Since this is an online course, basically everything will be posted on Canvas.
 If, for any reason, Canvas is not working or a link/document is not working, please contact me as soon as possible.

 You should also check your SJSU email regularly.
 If you do not use your official SJSU account to email me, please include your full name and student ID with your email.
 I will try to respond to emails on the day they are received, but emails received after 7 p.m. may not be answered until the next day.
 Emails received on weekends may not receive replies on the same day.
-Please don't hesitate to contact me if you need help!

 If you want a send a quick question or comment without composing a formal email, you can text me using the number above.
 Text messages should be related to the class.
-If you do not feel comfortable with communicating via this means, rely on email instead.
+If you do not feel comfortable with communicating via this means, then rely on email instead.